performancecopilot/grafana-pcp/docs/quickstart.rst

 For other distributions, please refer to the :doc:`Installation Guide <installation>`.

-After Grafana and grafana-pcp is installed, you can enable the plugin:
+After Grafana and grafana-pcp are installed, you can enable the plugin:
-Open the Grafana configuration, go to Plugins, select *Performance Co-Pilot* and click the *Enable* button.
+Open the Grafana configuration, go to Plugins, select *Performance Co-Pilot*, and click the *Enable* button.

 Data Sources
 ------------